Nearly $3M road work project for Eastern Avenue kicks off Monday

 A 6-month-long road improvement project on a stretch of Eastern Avenue going from downtown to North Las Vegas gets underway Monday.

-The project will increase safety, mobility and the reliability of a portion of Eastern from Cope Avenue to U.S. Highway 95.
+The project is aimed at increasing safety, mobility and the reliability of a portion of Eastern from Cope Avenue to U.S. Highway 95.
 It starts Monday and runs through December, the Nevada Department of Transportation announced Friday.
 Eastern turns into Civic Drive along this stretch when the road nears Las Vegas Boulevard in North Las Vegas.

 “Southern Nevada’s boom growth has since altered the composition of this corridor over time, adding densely knit subdivisions, schools and businesses where previously there were none, resulting in greater street-level interaction,” said Tony Illia, NDOT spokesman.
 “As such, we are retrofitting and improving the roadway to reflect its current usage.”